Hardikag17/EazyVideo/README.md

 npm install -g truffle
 ```

-Please make sure that the Metamask wallet is connected to the `Polygon Mumbai Testnet` and has some MATIC tokens.
+Please make sure that the Metamask wallet is connected to the `Binance Testnet` and has some BNB tokens.

 ### ☑️ Installing